Rome2Rio

 See all options

-There are 4 ways to get from Sutton Coldfield to Waltham Abbey by train, bus, subway, or car
+There are 4 ways to get from Sutton Coldfield to Waltham Abbey by train, bus, or car

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.